 - The service territory feature class must reside in the input feature dataset.
 The extent of the features in the service territory feature class are used to define the network extent for the utility network.

 - For multiuser model deployments with an enterprise geodatabase—ArcGIS Enterprise must be 10.6 or later.
-The version of ArcGIS Pro will determine the compatible ArcGIS Enterprise version.
+The ArcGIS Pro and ArcGIS Enterprise versions determine the utility network version created.
 For more information, see ArcGIS platform compatibility.

 - An active ArcGIS Enterprise portal must be added to the project with a portal account signed in that has privileges to publish content; this includes privileges to publish server-based layers as well as create, update, and delete content.
 The default Publisher role includes these privileges.
 The active ArcGIS Enterprise portal account will be recorded in the network properties as the portal utility network owner.